Support Page Content

 - One approved officer will visit the SA Workflow Website.
 Select “ASI Club Agreement Form” from the dropdown.
 They will fill in all of the approved officers information and your Faculty/Staff advisor's information.

 - SO&L is the final formal reviewer.
-If the club was not already been approved or there are errors, the form will have to be re-started completely, so please be sure that your club reg was already approved and that all individuals are listed correctly and match your approved registration.
+If the club was not already been approved or there are errors, the form will have to be re-started completely, so please be sure that it is completed correctly.
+Common errors include:

 Sac State Marketplace